Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen: Conclusions

-Another strategy to improve a H sensor is to increase the H uptake at a fixed hydrogen pressure, which means that for a specific sensitivity (measured optical shift per unit of absorbed H), lower hydrogen pressures can be detected.
+Another strategy to improve a H sensor is to increase the H uptake at a fixed hydrogen pressure, which means that for a specific optical sensitivity (measured optical shift per unit of absorbed H), lower hydrogen pressures can be detected.
 Here, we have shown that this can be achieved \textit{via} an ordered L1$_2$-\ce{Pd3Au} phase, which can be obtained through annealing at high hydrogen pressures.
-Our simulations show that the optical response is largely unaffected by the presence of the ordered phase, which means that the sensitivity is unchanged.
-The H uptake, on the other hand, is significantly higher for the ordered phase which yields a detection limit 1--2 orders of magnitudes lower than for the disordered phase, well below the threshold stipulated by the US Department of Energy (\autoref{fig:detection-limit}).
-This finding could potentially have significant implications for the field of plasmonic H sensing.
+Our simulations show that the optical response is largely unaffected by the presence of the ordered phase, which means that the optical sensitivity is unchanged.
+The H uptake, on the other hand, is significantly higher for the ordered phase which yields a detection limit one to two orders of magnitudes lower than for the disordered phase, well below the threshold stipulated by the US Department of Energy (\autoref{fig:detection-limit}).
+The possibilities provided by tuning the thermodynamic sensitivity through alloying demonstrated here have potentially notable implications for the field of plasmonic H sensing.